syntithenai/react-express-oauth-login-system/README.md

 Copy config.sample.js to config.js and edit to update any configuration settings including email delivery and external api keys.

-Edit src/App.js and update the properties to disable any unused external authentication buttons.
+Edit example/src/App.js and update the properties to disable any unused external authentication buttons.

 ```
+cd example
 npm i
 npm start
 ```